 The Department of Education's program integrity regulations related to state authorization of distance education1 were struck down on procedural grounds by a federal appeals court on June 5, 2012.
+In a July 27 "Dear Colleague" letter, the Department indicated that it would not enforce these requirements.

 However, the concern and confusion associated with this issue is far from resolved.
-While this court action removes the threat of a federal penalty for violating the Department's regulation, it does not negate state laws and regulations on distance education.
+There is no longer a threat of a federal penalty for violating the regulation; however, state laws and regulations remain in force.
+As the July 27 letter notes, "institutions continue to be responsible for complying with all State laws as they relate to distance education."